aditya43/docker-kubernetes/README.md

-## About This Project
+## Docker and Kubernetes with Swarm
-Docker and Kubernetes with Swarm.
 My personal notes, projects and configurations.

 ## Author
 Aditya Hajare ([Linkedin](https://in.linkedin.com/in/aditya-hajare)).